-New Alert Information - Suspect MEOSAR Alerts
+New Alert Information - Suspect (Uncorroborated) MEOSAR Alerts

-- A MEOSAR alert is identified as "Suspect" when the alert is based on a single beacon burst detected by one satellite through one antenna, with no other detection for the beacon

-- RCCs should act with caution since the beacon Id or encoded position may be unreliable - Validity of a suspect alert can be corroborated by: - a subsequent alert for the beacon Id - registration data for the beacon Id (US or foreign) - registration data for the encoded Craft Id (per Beacon Decode section) - match of reported Detection Frequency and detection frequency for the beacon model (for the encoded C/S Type Approval (CSTA) number provided in the Beacon Decode section) - RCCs should act with caution since the beacon Id or encoded position may be unreliable - LEO or GEO alert with 1 detection (NUM=1) may be suspect, but there's no rule to flag it
+- A MEOSAR alert is identified as "Suspect" (uncorroborated) when the alert is based on a single beacon burst detected by one satellite, with no other detection for the beacon - RCCs should act with caution since the beacon Id or encoded position may be unreliable - however, suspect MEOSAR alerts have led to SARSAT rescues - Validity of a suspect alert can be corroborated by: - a subsequent alert for the beacon Id - registration data for the beacon Id (US or foreign) - registration data for the encoded Craft Id (per Beacon Decode section) - finding that the encoded C/S Type Approval (CSTA) number provided in field "MANUFACTURER" of the Beacon Decode section is allocated (per C/S website) - if CSTA # not allocated, the alert is likely a system anomaly (not a real beacon) - match of reported Detection Frequency (if available) and the detection frequency for the beacon model (per C/S website) - The occurrence of Suspect MEOSAR Alerts has decreased significantly since a problem with data shared ("networked") between MEOLUTs was fixed in late May 2018.

+Alert Message Structure - Key Fields 2.
+Alert Data Block (Cont'd)

+New Alert Information - Suspect MEOSAR Alerts (cont'd)

+- Sample provided below - LEOSAR or GEOSAR alert with 1 detection (NUM=1) may be suspect, but there is no MCC rule to flag it - Can take similar actions to corroborate alert (e.g., check registration data, CSTA #).